inmanjo2021/tuber/README.md

 Tuber's take is that CRDs are fine _if built-in resources are insufficient_, and in the case of _deploying an app to a cluster_, built-in's were of course just fine.

-This means 2 major things - no esoteric rules to perfect a yaml to tuber's satisfaction, and a tuber app's footprint stays _identical_ to if it was manually deployed.
+This means 3 major things - no esoteric rules to perfect a yaml to tuber's satisfaction, a tuber app's footprint stays _identical_ to if it was manually deployed, and steps it takes when interacting with the cluster are exceptionally easy to track.

 &nbsp;